 Four courses and a research project (ECOL 480).
-BIOL 405 and three courses are to be selected, with the approval of the School of Biological Sciences Fourth Year Coordinator, from BIOL 470-479, The Degree of Bachelor of Science With Honours (BSc(Hons))

-ENVR 410, ENVR 411, FORE 616.
+BIOL 405 and three courses are to be selected, with the approval of the School of Biological Sciences Fourth Year Coordinator, from BIOL 470-479, ENVR 410, ENVR 411, FORE 616.

-- P.

-- (1) 60 points from BIOL 370-379; and

-- (2) BIOL 309 or equivalent.
+- (1) 60 points from BIOL 370-379; and - (2) BIOL 309 or equivalent.

 ECON 680 and eight courses or their equivalent from ECON 601-679.
 Normally a grade average of B+ or better is required in 300-level Economics prerequisite courses.
 Enrolment in any combination of courses is subject to the approval of the Head of Department.
 Some second semester courses may have a first semester course as a prerequisite.
 Candidates can normally attempt each course on offer only once.
 All full-time candidates shall normally take ECON 680 and four other courses or their equivalent in each semester.
-P.